KSCJ

 KSCJ (1360 AM, "Talk Radio 1360") is a radio station licensed to serve Sioux City, Iowa, United States.
 The station is owned by Powell Broadcasting and licensed to KSUX/KSCJ Radio Broadcasting Co.
 It airs a news/talk radio format.
+KSCJ is one of the oldest radio stations in Iowa, having officially signed on the air on April 4, 1927.

 Programming

 Three locally produced shows air every weekday: "Good Morning Siouxland", with co-hosts Justin Barker and Josie Cooper; "Open Line with Charlie Stone"; and "Drivetime Live" with Mark Hahn.
 "Nostalgia Theater", with co-hosts Larry Fuller and Don Miller, airs on Saturdays.
 The Saturday morning lineup also features locally-produced programs dealing with the mental health, finances, positive local news, and gardening.

 "Having Read That with Brian Vakulskas" airs at 7:40 every Tuesday morning.
 The segment features interview with authors about their books.
 Although local authors have appeared from time-to-time, the segment regularly features authors whose works have populated the New York Times Best Seller list, such as David Baldacci, Mary Higgins Clark, Lisa Scottoline, Joseph Finder, and John Sandford.
 Various well-known television hosts have also appeared, including Bret Baier and Ainsley Earhardt of Fox News and Chris Matthews of MSNBC.

 During the fall and winter months, the station broadcasts local high school football and basketball games.
 Justin Barker provides the play-by-play.
 The halftime shows for high school athletics broadcasts frequently feature well-known celebrities.
 Past guests include Tony Dow, Scott Ferrall, and "Blue Lou" Marini.

 Every April, "Open Line" broadcasts for a week live from Washington, D.C.
 The broadcasts originate from various studios in the Capitol Hill area of the city, including the studios at the office of Federation for Immigration Reform (FAIR), located at 25 Massachusetts Avenue NW.
 In-studio guests appear on the program, including members of the United States Senate and House of Representatives, as well as other government officials.
 Past guests have also included D.C.-based journalists, comedians, government officials, museum curators, and policy experts from think tanks.

 The station provides national news updates at the top of every hour from Fox News Radio.
 During daytime hours, the national news is followed up with local headlines with news director Woody Gottburg or other members of the news department.
 Gottburg, a former announcer for the Sioux City Musketeers, owns a large collection of hockey memorabilia.
 Gottburg is also a mainstay at the local courthouse on election night, providing live updates of election returns and frequently hosts legislative forums with local statehouse candidates.